strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 </code-block>
 </code-group>

-The following are examples of the corresponding `.env` file `# Database` section for each of the possible databases:
+The following are examples of the corresponding `.env` file database-related keys for each of the possible databases:

 <code-group>
 <code-block title="MySQL">